 - Should take between 15-60 minutes to complete, depending on how quickly you read.

-- You will be asked to highlight portions of the text either in the PDF or on a print-out and submit it (digitally).
+- You will be asked to highlight portions of the text on a print-out and submit it in the same class.

 - There will be some questions that require reflection on your highlights.

 - They will be due before the end of lecture.

 - You only need to complete two reflections over the term.

 While reading or after reading "What a Year of Learning and Teaching Accessibility Taught Me" (Soueidan, 2019) please highlight sentences in the text that evoke a strong response from you (positive, negative, or otherwise).

 Once done highlighting, please:

 - Select two highlights that evoked a strong response from you.

 - Explain what was your response and why each highlight evoked a strong response.

-Your responses can be submitted anytime before the lecture on May 17 to the reading reflection on Canvas.
+Your responses can be submitted anytime before the end of lecture on Sept 15 to Andrew in class.

 This reading reflection is worth 5% (5 points) of your final grade.

 - 0.5 points for submitting your reading with highlights as requested.

 - 1 point for clearly citing which two highlighted portions of the text you are referring to using a standard citation format and indicating a page or paragraph number (0.5 points per portion cited).

 - 3.5 points for an on-topic explanation of what was your response and why each highlight evoked a strong response (1.75 points per explanation).